Meningitis Vaccination Requirement

-Pursuant to SB 1107 enacted by the State of Texas, all entering students* under the age of 22 must provide proof that the meningitis vaccination was administered no later than 10 days prior to the first day of the term.
+Texas Education Code 51.9192 requires all students under the age of 22 entering an institution of higher education to provide evidence of immunization for bacterial meningitis.
 Proof must be received by the Admissions and Records Office before the student will be allowed to register for classes.
-Vaccination must have been received or renewed within the last 5 years.
+The vaccination must have been received or renewed within the last 5 years.

-- a signed or stamped physician's note to include date of vaccination
+- Signed or stamped physician's note to include date of vaccination

-- an official school record with date of vaccination
+- Official school record with date of vaccination